Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/Universities/ETHZ.md

 * Fasel, U., 2020.
 [Reduced-order aeroelastic modeling of morphing wings for optimization and control](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/428849/3/Fasel_Diss_ETH_26962.pdf).
 Doctoral dissertation, ETH Zurich.
   * "The optimization is performed using the algorithm CMA-ES, previously used to optimize morphing wings.
 CMA-ES satisfies the requirements of being able to treat nonsmooth objective functions and of dealing with a large number of design variables."
   * "The optimization is performed using the algorithm CMA-ES.
 The constraints are introduced as penalty terms in the objective function.
 This significantly improves the computational performance of CMA-ES."

+# 2021
+* Fasel, U., Tiso, P., Keidel, D. and Ermanni, P., 2021.
+[Concurrent design and flight mission optimization of morphing airborne wind energy wings](https://arc.aiaa.org/doi/abs/10.2514/1.J059621).
+AIAA Journal, 59(4), pp.1254-1268.
+  * "The optimization is performed using the algorithm CMA-ES, which was previously used to optimize morphing wings, because it satisfies the requirements of being able to treat nonsmooth objective functions and to deal with a large number of design variables.
+Compared to other genetic algorithms, CMA-ES uses information related to the Hessian of the objective function, adapting the covariance matrix and sampling the search space along a preferential direction, leading to faster convergence."

+# 2020
 * Popović, M., Vidal-Calleja, T., Hitz, G., Chung, J.J., Sa, I., Siegwart, R. and Nieto, J., 2020.
 [An informative path planning framework for UAV-based terrain monitoring](https://link.springer.com/article/10.1007/s10514-020-09903-2).
 Autonomous Robots, 44, pp.889-911. [ **CMA-ES** ]
   * "With the lowest values, the CMA-ES performs best on all indicators as it searches globally to escape local minima."
 * Bünning, F., Bollinger, A., Heer, P., Smith, R. and Lygeros, J., 2020.
 [Empirical validation of a data-driven heating demand simulation with error correction methods](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/388096/2/BS2019_Bunning_demand_err_corr_AAM.pdf).
 In Proceedings of Building Simulation (pp. 1428-1435).
 International Building Performance Association.